Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Affirming SD by testing the non-SD null hypothesis

 \subsection{Testing the non-SD null under finite support}

-Next, we propose an e-value–based method for sequentially testing the non-SD null for finite support. \begin{assumption}[Finite support] For $m\geq 1$, let $\calZ=\{z_i \mid i=1, \ldots, m\}$ with $z_1<z_2< \ldots < z_m$. \end{assumption} As $F(z_m)=1$ for any distribution on $\calZ$, we have $\calH_0'(z_m)=\emptyset$ and $\calH_0' = \cup_{i=1}^{m-1} \calH_0'(z_i)$.
+First, we propose an e-value–based method for testing the non-SD null for finite support. \begin{assumption}[Finite support] For $m\geq 2$, let $\calZ=\{z_i\}_{i=1}^m$ with $z_1<z_2< \ldots < z_m$. \end{assumption} As $F(z_m)=1$ for any distribution on $\calZ$, we have $\calH_0'(z_m)=\emptyset$ and $\calH_0' = \cup_{i=1}^{m-1} \calH_0'(z_i)$.
 That is, it is sufficient to consider the thresholds $z_1<\ldots <z_{m-1}$ in the sequel.
-Since we are facing a intersection-union test, a natural approach is to base our test decision based on a minimal test statistic as it is done e.g.\ by \cite{kaur1994testing} and \cite{davidson2013testing}.
-It is routine to check that, for $\calH_0'(z_i)$-e-variables $E_i$, the minimum $\min_{i} E_i$ is an e-variable for $\calH_0'$.
+Since we are facing an intersection-union test, a natural approach is to base our test decision on a minimum test statistic~\cite[e.g.,][]{kaur1994testing,davidson2013testing}.
+It is routine to check that, for $\calH_0'(z_i)$-e-variables $E_i$, the minimum $\min_{i\leq m-1} E_i$ is an e-variable for $\calH_0'$.
 This mimics the standard procedure to take the maximum of the individual p-values for an intersection-union test.
 Although statistically valid, the minimum approach can be very conservative in practice, as it is often possible to design more powerful e-variables by incorporating dependencies between the individual hypotheses.
-However, using the growth rate optimal e-variables for the individual hypotheses $\calH_0'(z_i)$ from Section \ref{subsec:GRO_fixed_threshold}, the following Proposition shows that the min-approach already achieves the best possible asymptotic growth rate.
+Nevertheless, using the growth-rate optimal e-variables for the individual hypotheses $\calH_0'(z_i)$ from Section \ref{subsec:GRO_fixed_threshold}, we can show that the min-approach already achieves the best possible asymptotic growth rate.